yez11/RFID-chip-interfacing/README.md

 Please pay to attention to the connection and make it correct.
 Don't connect the RFID Vcc to 5V, it MUST connect to the 3.3V.

 # Important things
+1. Make sure you have a good work sensor and test before you go to next step.
+Or not you will have trouble when you meeting some problems.
+2. From my experience, you can but the kits on Amazon and I think it is the best way to buy it.
+3. According to the connection.txt, make sure wire the conponents in right position.

 # Demo link